rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin.md

 | \[71\] | `NamedTextTest`         | ::= | `"text" "(" StringLiteral ")"`      |         |
 | \[72\] | `DocumentTest`          | ::= | `"document-node" "(" (ElementTest \| SchemaElementTest \| AnyArrayNodeTest \| AnyMapNodeTest)? ")"` | |

-MarkLogic 8.0 supports `node(*)` and `NamedKindTest` for selecting JSON nodes in objects.
+MarkLogic 8.0 supports `node(*)` and `NamedKindTest` for selecting any JSON node in objects by the key name.

-MarkLogic 8.0 supports `NamedTextTest` for selecting JSON nodes in objects.
+MarkLogic 8.0 supports `NamedTextTest` for selecting JSON text nodes in objects by the key name.

 MarkLogic 8.0 supports `document-node(array-node())` for JSON documents with an array at the top level, and `document-node(object-node())` for JSON documents